 Your Apollonia House dentist will examine your teeth and jaw at your first appointment to evaluate the best course of action.
 If you have strong enough teeth with good bone support then a bridge could be a great option to restore your smile.

 An impression will be taken of your mouth, from which a plaster model will be built of your teeth and gums to enable your dentist to understand how your teeth bite together.
 Your teeth will then be prepared so that the bridge will fit: the teeth either side of the gap need to be reduced in size to fit the fixings and accommodate the bridge comfortably.

 A second impression of your teeth is taken and used to build a bridge that looks natural and matches your mouth exactly.
 The bridge will be made from metal, porcelain or a combination of both, and the replacement tooth that’s fixed between your bridge will be colour-matched to the rest of your teeth.
 While your bridge is being made, your dentist may fit a temporary bridge or crown to protect the exposed gum and teeth.

-When the bridge is ready, it will be fitted carefully at our local Brighton practice by your Elms Lea Dental Care dentist, who will make sure it is comfortable before it is fixed in place.
+When the bridge is ready, it will be fitted carefully at our local Brighton practice by your Apollonia House dentist, who will make sure it is comfortable before it is fixed in place.

 You will need to clean your bridge and the false tooth or teeth it supports every day.
 Your dentist will show you how to use a bridge needle or special floss to ensure your bridge is thoroughly clean.
 To prevent damage, it’s best to avoid chewing hard foods and ice.
 By taking good care of your bridge, you can ensure it will last for many years.